 Featured images: Kara Walker, via thenewyorker.com; Kara Walker - Darkytown Rebellion, via sikkemajenkinsco.com

 Working with the purpose of turning thinking into doing, the art of Olafur Eliasson is relevant to the individual as well as the public.
 Concerned with the environment and its safety, he uses natural elements such as light, water, air temperature and fog with makeshift technical devices to transform museum galleries and public areas into immersive environments.
 One of his most famous works is The Weather Project from 2008 when Eliasson installed a giant artificial sun inside the Tate Modern.
-Among his famous installations created outdoors, the project Green River included dying the rivers of Moss, Los Angeles, Bremen, Tokyo, and Stockholm with nontoxic powder to remind their inhabitants of its fluidity.
+Among his famous art installations created outdoors, the project Green River included dying the rivers of Moss, Los Angeles, Bremen, Tokyo, and Stockholm with nontoxic powder to remind their inhabitants of its fluidity.
 “It is not just about decorating the world… but about taking responsibility,” Olafur Eliasson said of his practice in a 2009 TED Talk.

 Featured images: Olafur Eliasson, via theguardian.com; Olafur Eliasson - The Weather Project, via valoer.blogspot.com

-A famous provocative avant-garde artist from Japan, Yayoi Kusama is one of the most prominent figures in her country’s present-day culture.
-Becoming active in New York avant-garde circles during the formative years of Pop Art and Minimalism, her practice was seminal to the development of assemblage, environmental art, and performative practices.
+A famous provocative avant-garde artist from Japan, Yayoi Kusama is one of the most prominent figures in her country's present-day culture.
+Becoming active in New York avant-garde circles during the formative years of Pop Art and Minimalism, her practice was seminal to the development of assemblage, environmental art, performative practices, and later, installation art.
 In the mid-1960s, she began developing her interests in the optics and interactive elements of mirrors, electric lights, sound and kinetics.
 Becoming famous for her provocative happenings and exhibitions, her extraordinary artistic endeavors spans various media and continues to appeal to the imagination and the senses.
 She has lived voluntarily in a psychiatric institution since 1977, traveling often to her studio in Tokyo.
 Much of her practice has been marked with obsessiveness and the struggle with her psychological trauma.

 Featured images: Yayoi Kusama; Yayoi Kusama - The Obliteration Room, viahttpinteractive.qag.qld.gov.au;